 The computationally intensive nature of this approach was one of the main reasons we chose MATLAB.
 MATLAB is well-suited to the matrix manipulation required for the analysis, and Parallel Computing Toolbox enabled us to accelerate the computations by running them ona computing cluster.
 In addition, MATLAB visualization capabilities allowed us to rapidly analyze a large volume of statistical results.

 The first step was to make sure that the data we received from the FLUXNET towers was complete and correctly formatted.
-Using MATLAB and Statistics Toolbox™, we wrote scripts to extract the subset of data that we needed, scan it for errors and omissions, fill in missing data when possible, and format the data for use in the statistical algorithms.
-Statistics Toolbox was used to summarize the input data set by month, season, and year to allow the plotting of results.
+Using MATLAB and Statistics and Machine Learning Toolbox™, we wrote scripts to extract the subset of data that we needed, scan it for errors and omissions, fill in missing data when possible, and format the data for use in the statistical algorithms.
+Statistics and Machine Learning Toolbox was used to summarize the input data set by month, season, and year to allow the plotting of results.

 Estimating the transfer entropy statistic depends on the accurate estimation of probability densities from data.
 To calculate densities, we developed MATLAB algorithms for a fixed-interval partition (or bin-counting) classification scheme to estimate joint probabilities.